Laikos38/Bitacora/python/Django/Standalone Django ORM/standalone_django_orm.md

 The thing a love the most of Django is without a doubt its ORM.
 And sometimes, for really small projects that needs some advanced database queries, I don't wan't to use SQL and also don't wan't to create a full Django project just to enjoy its ORM.

-So, this is a minimal guide on how to use the ORM with the minimal Django configuration possible.
+So, this is a guide on how to use the ORM with the minimal Django configuration possible.

 First install Django: